-When violations are of lesser gravity than high gravity serious, the Assistant Chief of Enforcement should obtain a national inspection history whenever the circumstances of the current inspection would result in multiple serious, repeat, or willful citations.
-This is particularly essential if the employer is known to have establishments nationwide and has been subject to a significant case in other areas or at other mobile worksites.
+When violations are of lesser gravity than high gravity serious, the Assistant Chief of Enforcement should obtain an inspection history whenever the circumstances of the current inspection would result in multiple serious, repeat, or willful citations.
+This is particularly essential if the employer is known to have multiple establishments in AKOSH jurisdiction and has been subject to a significant case in other areas or at other mobile worksites.